Bylaws – means the Bylaws of Vision Vancouver

 7.4 We will make the requested information available within 30 business days, or provide written notice of an extension where additional time is required to fulfill the request.

 7.5 If a request is refused in full or in part, we will notify the individual or member in writing, providing the reasons for refusal and the recourse available to the individual or member.

 8. Questions and Complaints: The Role of the Privacy Officer or designated individual

 8.1 The Privacy Officer or their designated individual is responsible for ensuring Vision Vancouver Electoral Society compliance with this policy and the Personal Information Protection Act.

 8.2 Individuals or Members should direct any complaints, concerns or questions regarding Vision Vancouver Electoral Society compliance in writing to the Privacy Officer.
 If the Privacy Officer is unable to resolve the concern, the individual or member may also write to the Information and Privacy Commissioner of British Columbia.

 A member may opt-out of having their personal information shared at any time by contacting the Vision Vancouver Electoral Society Privacy Officer or designated individual:

-Mail: Vision Vancouver PO Box 4635 Station Main Vancouver, BC V6B 4A1
+Mail: Vision Vancouver PO Box 4635 Station Terminal, Vancouver, BC V6B 4A1